Top 5 Home Renovation Costs to Sell

 How Much Does it Cost to Sell a House?

-All too often, the answer unfortunately is… “a lot.”
+All too often, the unfortunate answer is… “a lot.”
 Many owners wonder about whether or not to even bother renovating before selling.
 Of course, the idea is that you recoup these funds and then some when you find a buyer.
 But that’s not a workable option for everyone.
 For instance, if you’re looking to move soon, unload an asset for short-term finances, or are simply unsure you’re going to find a buyer at your price point, you may not want to spend more money on the home.
 With that in mind, here are the 5 most expensive home repairs… and what you can do to avoid paying any exorbitant home renovation costs.

 When it comes to the home renovation costs that you often cannot avoid, kitchen remodeling is at the top of the list.
 Styles change year over year, making it quite difficult to keep up as a homeowner.
 But buyers usually want what they want, and in an attempt to lure as many fish to the proverbial pond as possible, your Realtor is going to push for the popular kitchen style choices of today.
 If you’re lucky enough to already have a beautiful home kitchen with quartz countertops, tasteful hardwood, and a gorgeous central island, you can disregard this.
 But let’s face it, most people do not.